• Skip to primary navigation

 Ingredients for the cocktail spread out on a wood cutting board.

 • Vodka – Use your favorite vodka.
 I usually use either Tito’s, the Costco version of Grey Goose, or a vodka from a local distillery.
 (My two fav vodkas in Charleston are from Cannon and Nippitaty.)
+You can also use citron vodka, like I did in my Basil Lemon Drop Martini.

 • Elderflower liqueur – Many liquor stores stock St. Germain, which is the beloved original elderflower liqueur.